dcarranza9/carpa/README.md

 ### When there are changes in the database container ###

-It may be useful to use:
+It may be useful to run:

 ```
 docker-compose down --volumes